AlexZasorin/postpwn/README.md

 ## Usage

 Currently the best way to use this project is through the docker image published to GHCR.
+Eventually, a Python package and standalone binary will be provided.

 Keep in mind that this is still in development and the API is subject to change.
 I recommend pinning the version/SHA of the image you use until I get around to adding tests and proper versioning.